AllanT102/ecommerce-platform/README.md

 Key Observability Features:

 Elasticsearch: Centralized storage for logs, enabling efficient search and retrieval of relevant information.

 Logstash: Configured to parse and forward log data to Elasticsearch, ensuring proper indexing and structuring of logs.

 Kibana: Empowers users to visualize and explore log data through interactive dashboards, facilitating effective monitoring and analysis.

+**Future Considerations**
+- Dockerize entire application to be deployed on AWS
+- Deploy microservice cluster on kubernetes to handle large scale